Samgithub1997/Datum/README.md

-# Datum
+# Datum : Information tagging and Content Summarizer
-Information tagging and Content Summarizer (Node JS, Python)
+NodeJs, Python

 ## Installation
 1. The EndpointAPIs folder contains the node js code (EndpointAPIs folder).
 So go to the EndpointAPIs folder on command line and use the following command to install all the required node modules/dependencies,